Brain based learning strategies are innovative, engaging, and at the cutting-edge of teaching methodology.

 This presentation of information shouldn’t be timed at exact intervals.
 It should happen at gradually lengthening intervals, to exercise further and reinforce brain connections.

-Properly spacing out the priming, reviewing, and revising periods is a good method to promote the beneficial practice of repetition.
+Properly spacing out the priming, reviewing, and revising periods is a good method to promote the beneficial practice of this brain based learning strategy.

 Pre-exposure: By providing preliminary information about the topic in advance, students can prepare for the content and begin to make inferences.
 Something as simple as providing a syllabus can begin pre-exposure!

 Previewing: An overview of the information at the beginning of the lesson will introduce the student to the information, without overloading them.
 The preview should be clear and concise.

 Priming: This is the primary lesson or the direct teaching of information.
 This is where more detail, nuances and facts are provided in the information.

 Reviewing: Now that the lesson has been covered, coming back and repeating the information becomes essential.
 Reviewing can be for an exam or assessment, especially to present the informative details taught beyond the initial overview.